 Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
 The system is normally under positive pressure, making it difficult for contamination to enter the water system.
 Boil water notices may occur when bacteria is detected following piping repairs that introduce contamination into the system, or as a precaution when the system loses pressure and may have allowed contamination to enter piping at leaky joints.
-When this happens we temporarily add a low-strength chlorine solution for some disinfection, and flush water to clean the pipes before sampling to confirm bacteria is not present.
-No bacteria was detected in 2022.
+We had one positive sample for total coliform (indicator bacteria) in 2023, but not E.coli.
+Chlorine was temporarily added to the well and storage tank and the system was flushed and returned to normal.